edgedb/edgedb/docs/internals/protocol/messages.rst

 .. eql:struct:: edb.testbase.protocol.ProtocolExtension

-The ``ClientHandshake`` message is the first message sent by the client. upon connecting to the server.
+The ``ClientHandshake`` message is the first message sent by the client upon connecting to the server.
 It is the first phase of protocol negotiation, where the client sends the requested protocol version and extensions.
 Currently, the only defined ``major_ver`` is ``1``, and ``minor_ver`` is ``0``.